skip to content

 Number of Places: 40 Admin Contact:

-If the course is oversubscribed, we will make our selection on the basis of academic performance in IB Materials Science.
+If the course is oversubscribed, we will make our selection based on academic performance in IB Materials Science.
+We advise students who select Materials Science as their first choice to provide more than one option on the choices form.

 Physics